 - ¼ cup water

-- 2- 3 tbsp sweetener (or more, depending on your taste) Use honey, maple syrup, Monkfruit or coconut sugar
+- 2- 3 tablespoon sweetener (or more, depending on your taste) Use honey, maple syrup, Monkfruit or coconut sugar

 - ¼ cup lime juice, freshly squeezed